lleixat/extractor/README.markdown

 > Be sure to add `$HOME/bin/` to your `$PATH` and logout+login to your shell to reload it!

-Or make an alias or...
-Whatever...
+Or make an alias or copy/paste or... whatever.

 Don't forget to _chmod_ it :